lban2049/requests/.aigne/doc-smith/docs/user-guide-handling-responses.md

 ### Checking for Errors

 While you can check `r.status_code` manually, Requests offers a simpler way to check for success.
-The `ok` attribute of a `Response` object is `True` if the status code is less than 400, and `False` otherwise.
+The `ok` property of a `Response` object is `True` if the status code is less than 400, and `False` otherwise.

 ```python
 if r.ok: